rjsf-team/react-jsonschema-form/docs/advanced-customization.md

  - `registry`: A [registry](#the-registry-object) object (read next).
  - `formContext`: A [formContext](#the-formcontext-object) object (read next).

-> Note: If you with to use the `omitUnusedData` Form option with your custom field component then you must add the `name` attribute to all of your form input elements (e.g. `<input/>`, `<textarea/>`, `<select/>`, etc.), which can be found in the `idSchema` prop.
-This is because `omitUnusedData` looks for the form element names in order to determine which fields are in use and which are unused.
+> Note: If you with to use the `omitExtraData` Form option with your custom field component then you must add the `name` attribute to all of your form input elements (e.g. `<input/>`, `<textarea/>`, `<select/>`, etc.), which can be found in the `idSchema` prop.
+This is because `omitExtraData` looks for the form element names in order to determine which fields are in use and which are extra.
 Example using the render from the geo component above:

 ```jsx
 render() {